I’ve got a really simple recipe for you today on how to make your own fabric conditioner.

-But, I’ve got a little secret for you: you really don’t need to use conventional fabric conditioner, and the eco friendly alternative to fabric conditioner I’m going to share at the end of this post costs just pennies per load but is more effective load per load at softening your clothes.
+But, I’ve got a little secret for you: you really don’t need to use conventional fabric conditioner.
+The eco friendly alternative to fabric conditioner I’m going to share at the end of this post costs just pennies per load and is much more effective load per load at softening your clothes.

 1. Fabric conditioner is terrible for some of your clothes and towels.

 Fabric conditioner essentially applies a thin, waxy coating to your laundry, which has to be water-resistant in order to survive the washing process.
 This waterproof coating makes your clothes feel softer but lessens their ability to properly absorb water and laundry detergent.
 This means your clothes won’t respond as well to washing and will be more likely to lock in bad odors.

 The chemical coating can also make your towels less absorbent over time and reduce the performance of sweat-resistant sportswear.
 Fabric conditioner is also harsh on cotton or bamboo clothing, which normally absorbs light perspiration on its own.
 As soon as fabric conditioner is introduced, that absorption is lost.